-Positioning and securing insulation slabs
+Positioning and securing insulation boards

-16.4 The starter/base profile is secured to the sheathing above the dpc (see Figure 2) using 6.3 diameter x 51 mm length Spit fixings at approximately 300 mm centres.
+16.4 The starter/base profile is secured to the sheathing board above the dpc (see Figure 3) using 6.3 diameter x 51 mm length Spit fixings screws at approximately 300 mm centres.
 Starter/base profile connectors are inserted at the base of the system's joints.
 Extension profiles are fixed to the front lip of the starter/base profile.
 Stop end profiles are installed where required.
+A plastic clip of mesh bead is clipped over the edge of the bead.